jakoblorz/neso/README.md

 router.get("/hash", scaffold<IHashSource, IHashTarget, IHashResponse>(
     construct, callback, destruct));
 ```
-6. done! you now have a exception stable, format secure and type-asserted request handler to
+6. done! you now have a exception-stable, format-secure and type-asserted request handler to
-hash a password (**NOTICE: the hashing mechanism show here might not be secure - do not copy & paste this example for production**)
+hash a password (**NOTICE: the hashing mechanism shown here might not be secure - do not copy & paste this example for production**)

-The full code should look like this:
+## full code example
 ```typescript
 // hash.ts
 import * as crypto from "crypto";